 What International Megan’s Law Requires

-The IML implications are serious: if you ignore the notice requirement or other conditions, you can face severe federal penalties, including up to 10 years in prison.
+The IML implications are serious.
+If you ignore the notice requirement or other conditions, you can face severe federal penalties, including up to 10 years in prison.

-These restrictions limit movement, but they also define the legal boundaries you must navigate if you want to travel abroad lawfully and with as much autonomy as the law still allows.
+These restrictions limit movement.
+But they also define the legal boundaries you must navigate if you want to travel abroad lawfully and with as much autonomy as the law still allows.

 What to Do If You’re on Probation